LIPS-scheme/lips/docs/docs/lips/intro.md

 Example of procedures that are not wise to use are:

-* `Array::forEach` - this function accepts a callaback but becasue it doesn't return anything, LIPS can automatically await the reponse, and you code may execute out of order.
+* `Array::forEach` - this function accepts a callaback but becasue it doesn't return anything, LIPS can't automatically await the reponse, and your code may execute out of order.
-* `String::replace` - this function can accept optional callback and if lambda is async you will end up with `[object Promise]` in output string:
+* `String::replace` - this function can accept optional callback and if `lambda` is async you will end up with `[object Promise]` in output string.
+Any macro or function can return a promise in LIPS, and if any of the expression inside a function return a Promise, the whole function return a Promise and become async.
+Here is example code that demostrate the problem:

 ```scheme
 (--> "foo bar" (replace "foo" (lambda () (Promise.resolve "xxx"))))